Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Background

+follows a posterior distribution induced by the GP of $f\cond\ddata_t$ via the non-linear mapping $f\mapsto\bar{h}_f$.
+The resulting density $\pi(\bar{h}\cond\ddata_t)$ can be assessed numerically (see \citet{Jarvenpaa2020_babc}) though this approach is itself approximate and works only in low dimensions.

-Sequential Bayesian experimental design strategies can be used to collect informative log-likelihood evaluations for GP fitting.
-At each step of the \BLFI{} algorithm, a new parameter for evaluating $f$ is chosen as the minimiser of an expected loss function, where the loss measures uncertainty in the unnormalised posterior (\ref{eq:unn_post}) and the expectation is taken with respect to a hypothetical future evaluation based on the GP model.
-This is repeated until the computational budget is depleted.
-Typically only hundreds of evaluations are needed to obtain reasonable posterior approximations which is significantly less than using (pseudo-marginal) MCMC. \BLFI{} is conceptually similar to various successful techniques such as Bayesian optimisation \cite{Hennig2012,Shahriari2015,Frazier2018}, adaptive warped Bayesian quadrature \citep{Osborne2012,Gunter2014,Chai2019} and GP-based level set estimation \citep{Bect2012}, developed for other related numerical analysis tasks involving expensive functions.
+Thanks to the more intelligent use of the limited budget of log-likelihood evaluations, \BLFI{} typically needs only a few hundred evaluations for reasonable posterior approximations.
+This is significantly less than using (pseudo-marginal/noisy) \mh{}. \BLFI{} is conceptually similar to Bayesian optimisation \cite{Hennig2012,Frazier2018,Garnett2022}, adaptive warped Bayesian quadrature \citep{Osborne2012,Gunter2014,Chai2019} and GP-based noisy level set estimation \citep{Bect2012,Lyu2021} developed for other related numerical tasks involving expensive functions.